Ph.D. in Systems Engineering

 The outcome of the exam is determined collectively by the examination committee choosing from four options: pass with distinction, pass, pass with remediation, or fail.
 The committee weighs both parts of the exam (written and oral) at its discretion when determining the outcome.
 The chair is responsible for communicating the outcome of the exam and delivering feedback from the committee to the student after the exam.

-Students who do not pass, or pass with remediation, can retake the examination within six months.
-After two unsuccessful attempts, the student is dismissed from the PhD program.
+At the discretion of the student’s committee, students who fail can retake the examination within six months.
+Students who do not receive permission to retake the exam are dismissed from the PhD program.
+After two unsuccessful attempts, the student is automatically dismissed from the PhD program.

 Dissertation Proposal